troclaux/notes/design_patterns.md

 > improves RAM usage by sharing data between multiple objects instead of keeping all of the data in each object

+- use this pattern only when your program must support a huge number of objects which barely fit into available RAM
 - each object's attributes define its state, there are 2 types of state:
   - intrinsic state: data that is shared across multiple objects
     - other objects can read it, but not change it